 It is also a helpful move if you are implementing a tall power forward in your starting roster.
 There are some excellent power forwards that could use this move on our list of the best power forwards in 2K23 MyTEAM.

-How to do an inside pivot into a hook shot: LS up, hold down R2 and move RS towards the rim.
+How to do an inside pivot into a hook shot: LS up, hold down R2, and move RS toward the rim.

 Aggressive Backdown into Hook Shot

 Another excellent post move if your players have a height advantage over the opposition is the aggressive backdown into a hook shot.
 However, a height advantage is not necessary for this to be a practical move, and it is excellent for creating just enough space to slip in a hook shot with minimal contact.